Slush’s lineup promises tonnes of tech intrigue

 Andras Forgacs, the co-founder and chief executive of Modern Meadow, will explain how and why biofabricated materials – such as the synthetic biology startup’s proprietary bioleather, Zoa – are poised to shake up the fashion industry on Wednesday, 5 December.

 “The core idea is not to create a material indistinguishable from leather.
-I would consider that a failure of the imagination, considering the possibilities,” he told Slush in September.
+I would consider that a failure of the imagination, considering the possibilities,” he told Slush in September, according to a release.

 Amidst all the exciting visions and success stories, one could be blamed for forgetting that the career opportunities provided by the computing industry are not distributed equally among different parts of the world.